- A wetland rush with long, thick leaves

 - Populations in Kekaha, Makaweli and Waimea Valleys, Lawai, Koloa, Poipu, Mahaulepu, Nawiliwili, Hanamaulu, Kealia, Kilauea, and Hanalei.

 - KISC is working to control as many populations as possible, but asks that landowners help by controlling this pest wherever possible.
-Call KISC for control advice.
+Contact KISC for control advice at 808-821-1490 or firstname.lastname@example.org.

 - Dianella Sandwincencis or Uki Uki could similarly look like Cattail.
 Although Uki Uki’s more suitable habitat is in mesic forests, and most likely seen as a ground cover or understory growth.
 This plant is also distinguishable by its bright blue round fruits.